caktus/talks/djangocon/2015/client-side-testing/slides.md

 Also not going to try to convince you to do testing.
 I don't think that argument needs to be made anymore.

-@@

-## Outline

-- Example Project
-- Integration Tests with Selenium
-- Unittests with Qunit
+Example Project, Integration Tests with Selenium, Unittests with Qunit

 @@